h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 Remember that the eax/rax holds the return value from a called function

-From the assembly portion that handles that check
+From the disassembly that handles that check I saw this:
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/9c077a05-1f52-4f4e-bf01-3bc8f03a15ba)

 ```